gofenris/gofenris.github.io/content/posts/data-leadership-cohort.md

 ---
 date: 2021-10-10
-description: "Data Leadership Cohort"
+description: "The Data Leadership Cohort: Call for Participation"
-title: "Data Leadership Cohort"
+title: "The Data Leadership Cohort: Call for Participation"
-summary: "Co-organized by Fenris with Digital Public and Aspiration, the Data Leadership Cohort (DLC) is an opportunity for peer learning for governance, stewardship and long-term responsible leadership in data-centric missions and ventures.
+summary: "Co-organized by Fenris, Digital Public and Aspiration, the Data Leadership Cohort (DLC) is an opportunity for peer learning for governance, stewardship and long-term responsible leadership in data-centric missions and ventures.
 Our first cohort launches in the first quarter of 2022."
 ---

 As the world at large and civil society in particular move to increasingly data-centric and data-driven modes of doing work and making change, new challenges emerge in stewarding and governing the data assets that underlie and power those efforts.